 If you’re having second thoughts about the Masterbuilt and Bradley brands, then the Char-Broil Deluxe Digital Electric Smoker is an excellent digital alternative.

-With 725 sq. in. of space, it has a similar size to Masterbuilt and also offers four cooking racks.
+With 725 square inches of cooking space, it has a similar size to Masterbuilt and also offers four cooking racks.
 This means that it can hold six to eight baby back ribs or two pork butts in one sitting, depending on the size.

 The Char-Broil Deluxe Digital Electric Smoker also comes with more smart features.
 One such addition is a remote control that allows me to see and control the temperature, along with turning off the smoker when needed from anywhere around the house.